wavefrontHQ/wavefront-sdk-java/README.md

 Optionally, you can call factory methods to tune the following ingestion properties:

 * Max queue size - Internal buffer capacity of the `WavefrontSender`.
-Any data in excess of this size is dropped.
+Data that exceeds this size is dropped.
 * Flush interval - Interval for flushing data from the `WavefrontSender` directly to Wavefront.
 * Batch size - Amount of data to send to Wavefront in each flush interval.

 Together, the batch size and flush interval control the maximum theoretical throughput of the `WavefrontSender`.
 Override the defaults _only_ to set higher values.

-**Example**: Sending data to Wavefront via the Wavefront Proxy (after proxy version 7.0)
+**Example**: Sending data to Wavefront via the Wavefront Proxy
 ```java
 // Add a client with the following URL format: "proxy://<your.proxy.load.balancer>.com"
 // to send data to proxies